Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 Answer the following questions:

-1. Why are automated tests important for libraries?
+1. How do tests help you detect bugs?
-2. What kinds of situations should tests cover?
+2. What is an edge case?
-3. How might tests help you improve your library design?
+3. What did you learn from writing a failing test?

-Be prepared to discuss your answers in class.
+Be prepared to discuss your answers.